garagehive/garagehive.github.io/docs/garagehive-items-to-return.md

 ---

 # Items to Return Report
-The Items to Return Report helps you monitor what parts you have in stock based on the following criteria:
+The Items to Return Report allows you to keep track of which parts are in stock and need to be returned based on the criteria listed below:
 - The item is not in a jobsheet
 - The item is not on a Purchase Return Order
 - The item doesn’t have any reorder policy